Angel Acevedo is a skater and artist from Pennsylvania who runs Terror of Planet X, a sick new East Coast board brand.

 Favourite East Coast spot ever?

-It's Josh's favorite spot, so it's our favorite spot by default.
+American Street Banks.
+It’s Josh’s favourite spot, so it’s our favourite spot by default.

 Rad.
 What are your plans for the future Angel?